 It’s hard not to miss the obvious structure.
 If you didn’t already know, the Art Science Museum is the white lotus-shaped building that sits beside MBS.

 As for the tickets, it’s recommended to get them from online sites for better discounts.
 I didn’t get a chance to visit it myself.
 But here’s a guide to the ArtScience Museum that I found.
-Get the tickets from Klook for the best deals below:
+Get the tickets from Klook for the best deal below:

 5. Stride the Helix Bridge